alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

     * This is a bit similar to Rust.

-* Move constructors of all the types used with STL containers, for example, need to be declared `noexcept`.
-Otherwise STL will choose copy constructors instead.
+* Move constructors of all the types used with STL containers, for example, need to be declared `noexcept`; otherwise STL will choose copy constructors instead.
 The same is valid for move assignment operations.